-9. Income Taxes
+11. Income Taxes

-Casebia is a pass through entity for federal and state income tax purposes and generally does not incur income taxes.
+Casebia is a pass-through entity for federal and state income tax purposes and generally is not subject to income taxes.
 Instead, its earnings and losses are included in the income tax returns of the partners.

-10. Employee Benefit Plan
+12. Employee Benefit Plan

 Casebia maintains a defined contribution 401(k) plan (the "Plan") in which substantially all of its permanent employees are eligible to participate.
 Employee contributions are voluntary and are determined on an individual basis, limited by the maximum amounts allowable under federal tax regulations.
-The Company makes matching contributions of 100% of the first 3% and 50% of the next 2% of employees' contributions to the Plan.
-Casebia recorded employer contribution expense of \$2,622 for the period from February 12, 2016 (inception) through December 31, 2016.
+Casebia makes matching contributions of 100% of the first 3% and 50% of the next 2% of employees' contributions to the Plan.
+Casebia recorded employer contribution expense of \$168,995 and \$2,622 for the year ended December 31, 2017 and the period from February 12, 2016 (inception) through December 31, 2016, respectively.